Books/Long Form

-I write books and long form journalism for public audiences alongside my academic and commentary work.
-This year sees the release of my second book Drifting North, a climate journey through the Scottish landscape and beyond.
-Based on my own work as a sociologist in Scotland and beyond, it is a travelogue that weaves together nature writing, social documentary and climate science to try and plot a way through the future.
+This year sees the release of Dominic’s second book public book Drifting North, a climate journey through the Scottish landscape and beyond.
+Based on his own work as a sociologist in Scotland and around the world, it is a travelogue that weaves together nature writing, social documentary and climate science to try and plot a way through the future.

 The book can be ordered from Waterstones in the UK here and Barnes and Noble in the US here.